Danziger/gmzcodes/README.md

   - https://www.reddit.com/r/webgl/comments/sc4024/is_webgl_fast_than_canvas_api_for_drawing_a_bunch/
   - Consider breaking down the canvas into smaller ones (tiles).
   - Consider adding other brush shapes, like any other standard drawing app (e.g https://www.youtube.com/watch?v=3GqUM4mEYKA)

+- The canvas looks blurry on screens with decimal DPI values.
+See https://stackoverflow.com/questions/15661339/how-do-i-fix-blurry-text-in-my-html5-canvas.

 <br />